Living the American Dream: Grateful Every Day For The Opportunity to Succeed

 For achieving remarkable success in his new country

+Why do you think you were you selected for the American Dream Award?
 I could say I am living my American dream.
 I am thankful for living in this country.
 Otherwise, I wouldn't have gotten the chance to be where I am right now.
 When we came here, we weren't rich people.
 I've worked so hard to get what I need, one step at a time.
 Through those little achievements, I've learned to appreciate everything I have and all the opportunities I've been given.
 Every morning and every night before I go to sleep, I think, "This is a blessing, be thankful for what you have."

+Give us an example of innovations you have created and used to build your company.
 When I was opening my first Fantastic Sams, my family and friends knew about it, but in central California, most people knew a lot more about Supercuts.
 I knew I had to do something about branding--to get Fantastic Sams stuck in people's heads.
 So we got multiple trailers, trucks, and little cars with graphics on them and put stickers and posters everywhere you could put them.
 We got great feedback from customers, many of whom said they just came by because they liked the name and wanted to see what was going on.

 I follow the franchise system but sometimes I try to come up with little, creative ways to stand out.
 I'm not afraid to do new things.
 When I try and experience something, I learn what works and what doesn't.
 One thing we've done is that all our menus in our salons have gone digital.
 This is important since every kid has an iPhone or iPad.
 When I was in high school, we had pagers.
 Now even little kids have cell phones, so we have to consider that we're in 2012 now.

+As a multi-unit franchisee, how have you raised the bar within your company?
 We continue to do more branding and advertising.
 We do commercials at movie theaters and send out crazy stuff to random places.
 We want people to know we're here, part of the community.
 When a customer walks in, we immediately treat and greet them well, offer them a beverage.
 We're trying to impress the minute they walk in, because every second we lose, they may not come back.

+What core values do you have that you feel led you to winning the MVP Award?
 Working hard is most important.
 From what I hear, building a business is like having a newborn baby that you created.
 You love it and do everything you can to get it what it needs.
 I didn't just open my businesses to create money.